 Several road crossings

-Immense rock walls
+Immense natural sandstone walls

 Narrow ledges and steep drop offs